-Indeed, backward coercions are unsafe, and should be combined with a type case, possibly raising a runtime error.
+Indeed, narrowing coercions would be unsafe, and could only be combined with a type case, possibly raising a runtime error.
 However, there is no such operation available in the language.

 Be aware that subtyping and inheritance are not related.
 Inheritance is a syntactic relation between classes while subtyping is a semantic relation between types.
 For instance, the class of colored points could have been defined directly, without inheriting from the class of points; the type of colored points would remain unchanged and thus still be a subtype of points.